 It started with laundry detergent.
 In my recycling bin, the biggest container was usually the plastic laundry jug.
 So I switched to powdered, plastic-free detergent.
 Now, I’ll never buy or dispose of another plastic laundry jug!

 Then came toothbrushes and toothpaste.
-I switched to bamboo toothbrushes (after careful research, please see our toothbrushes!) and toothpaste in a glass jar.
+I switched to bamboo toothbrushes (after careful research, I believe these are the best toothbrushes!) and toothpaste in a glass jar.
 Now, I’ll never buy or dispose of another plastic toothbrush or plastic toothpaste tube!

 Then came dish soap and sponges and paper towels and deodorant and lip balm and shampoo… You get the idea.